carteakey/flask-hotel-billing/README.md

 # flask-hotel-billing
-Web application for hotel billing and printing invoices using Flask and PostgresSQL
+Web application for hotel billing and printing invoices using Flask and PostgreSQL

 ![ER Diagram](er_diagram.png)